MFarkha/my-face-recognition-api/README.md

 APP_DEBUG=undefined - application and db errors are set to be displayed APP_INIT=undefined () - db schema would be created (see above) APP_JWT_SECRET - secret for jwt tokens

+5. There is a AWS lambda function at the directory ./deployment-AWS_CDK_Lambda to be deployed as well.
+Use instructions from its README.md file.
+REACT_APP_LAMBDA_UL variable should be set on a frontend part of the application (see above the github link of it) once you deployed the lambda function (there will be output value of Cloudformation stack).